ossdhaval/mysite/source/while-coding/github-notes.md

 ### questions or missing features:
 - how to know which all PRs are containing changes for a particular file?
 At times what happens is that same file is being changed in multiple PRs that leads to merge conflicts later on.
-- sometimes it happens that after looking at file content you want to know who change this piece of text? there should be a way to find commit and PR that changed that part in file
+- sometimes it happens that after looking at file content you want to know who changed this piece of text? there should be a way to find commit and PR that changed that part in file
 - We need codeowner groups.
 So that review can be requested from a group and if anyone from that group gives approval, that should be sufficient (configurable).